Stuart M. Rothman, OD

 Ilana Gelfond-Polnariev, OD

 Dr. Ilana Gelfond-Polnariev is a 2002 graduate of Pennsylvania College of Optometry at Salus University.
 She completed her residency in Vision Therapy and Visual Rehabilitation from State Univeristy of New York (SUNY) College of Optometry in 2003.
 She was the first recipient of the Dr. Martin Birnbaum Award for outstanding knowledge and skills in behavioral optometry.
-Dr. Gelfond-Polnariev received an Assistant Clinical Professor appointment at SUNY College of Optometry in 2003.
+Dr. Gelfond-Polnariev is an Associate Clinical Professor at SUNY College of Optometry.
 She continues serving the institution by supervising and teaching an externship program relating to pediatric vision and vision therapy for children and adults.

-Dr. Gelfond-Polnariev has served as clinical examiner for the National Board of Examiners in Optometry (NBEO).
-She is a treasurer for the national Beta Sigma Kappa organization, which supports research in the field of eyecare.
-She has published several articles on Vision and Learning in local parent magazines, as well as lectured to PTA groups, Mother's of Multiples groups, and to the graduate and undergraduate students at the City University of New York.
+She is a treasurer for national Beta Sigma Kappa organization, which supports research in the field of Optometry.
+She has recently published her first book, ABC's of How You and I See.
+She also published several articles on Vision and Learning in local parent magazines, as well as lectured to PTA groups, Mother's of Multiples groups, and to the graduate and undergraduate students at the City University of New York.
 Her primary career goal is to increase public awareness of the need for children to receive comprehensive eye exams before entering preschool.

 M.H.
 Esther Han, OD